Paul Ulrich Villard: Discovery of gamma rays

-Villard investigated the radiation from radium salts that escaped from a narrow aperture in a shielded container onto a photographic plate, through a thin layer of lead that was known to stop alpha rays.
+Villard investigated the radiation emitted by radium salts via a narrow aperture in a shielded container onto a photographic plate, through a thin layer of lead that was known to stop alpha rays.
 He was able to show that the remaining radiation consisted of a second and third type of rays.
 One of those was deflected by a magnetic field (as were the familiar "canal rays") and could be identified with Rutherford's beta rays.
 The last type was a very penetrating kind of radiation which had not been identified before.

 Villard was a modest man and he did not suggest a specific name for the type of radiation he had discovered.
 In 1903, it was Ernest Rutherford who proposed to call Villard's rays gamma rays because they were far more penetrating than the alpha rays and beta rays which he himself had already differentiated and named (in 1899) on the basis of their respective penetrating powers.
 The name stuck.

 Later work

 Villard spent much time perfecting safer and more accurate methods of radiation dosimetry, which had been done very crudely up until then (typically by evaluating the quality of the image of the experimenter's hand produced on a photographic plate).
 In 1908, Villard pioneered the use of an ionization chamber for the dosimetry of ionizing radiation.
-He defined a unit of kerma which was later renamed the roentgen.
+He defined a unit of kinetic energy released per unit mass which was later renamed the roentgen.